 - The Waterfall method finishes one stage before the next one can begin.
 So, it’s impossible to go back and edit something.

-- It’s not flexible and doesn’t handle risks well.
+- It’s not flexible and doesn’t handle project risks well.

 - It’s not a good model for complex and long-term projects.

 Today, we can see the Agile methodologies spreading like wildfire in all types of organizations.
 It’s a method that can help you develop your product more timely and productively.
-Unlike the Waterfall approach which is highly linear, the Agile method proposes flexibility and team-based approach to development.
+Unlike the Waterfall approach which is highly linear, the Agile method proposes flexibility and a team-based development approach.

 It divides work into separate phases called sprints.
 Each sprint lasts for a few weeks during which team members are following a list of deliverables.
 When the sprint ends, the team reviews the work, together with the Scrum master.